GDPR & EU DATA PROTECTION

-Vision Helpdesk customers who purchase the Data Center Location Add-on have the ability to select the location (from the available Vision Helpdesk location options) where the data center which hosts their Service Data is located.
+Vision Helpdesk customers have the ability to select the location (from the available Vision Helpdesk location options) where the data center which hosts their Service Data is located.
 Please see our Data Hosting Policy for further details.
 Otherwise, Vision Helpdesk may utilize any of its global data centers to host Service Data.

 Since our inception, Vision Helpdesk approach has been anchored with a strong commitment to privacy, security, compliance and transparency.
 This approach includes supporting our customers’ compliance with EU data protection requirements, including those set out in the General Data Protection Regulation (“GDPR”), which becomes enforceable on May 25, 2018.